danyanhavas/impressionEstimator/README.md

       source("impressionEstimator.R")

-If you're on Windows, copy the following commands are:
+If you're on Windows, copy the following commands into R:

-      setwd("C:/Downloads")
+      setwd("C:/Users/Public")
       source("impressionEstimator.R")